FRIDAY, SEPTEMBER 12, 2014

 Plan to camp at the venue for the weekend and enjoy all the pre and post race activities without the hassle of having to drive.
 Pine is a Gateway Community to the Arizona Trail, just a short distance from your campground, and many restaurants, facilities and shops are all within walking distance.
 Park your car and spend your down time enjoying the cool mountain air and exploring what the small town has to offer.

 We are totally stoked to be able to offer another outstanding Italian Feast on Friday evening created especially for you by, in our humble opinion, the most talented Italian chef in Arizona!
 Chef Gerardo Moceri, who apprenticed in Venice and has worked in restaurants all over Italy, brings the real deal to Fire on the Rim.
 Cost is $10 a plate for race participants and a portion of the proceeds go to wildfire prevention and trail development in the Pine Strawberry fuel break.
 The meal is also available to nonparticipants – and it’s oh so worth it!

 Bright and early the next morning, grab a hearty breakfast from one of the vendors on site.
-On tap to satisfy your appetite are Oscar’s Coffee, JB’s Smokehouse with BBQ and breakfast burritos, El Rapido Mexican Food, The Sweet Shoppe with sweets and sandwiches, THAT Brewery‘s Pub with a selection of unique hometown breakfast and lunch entrees and Scoops Ice Cream.
+On tap to satisfy your appetite are Oscar’s Coffee, JB’s Smokehouse with BBQ and breakfast burritos, THAT Brewery‘s Pub with a selection of unique hometown breakfast and lunch entrees and Scoops Ice Cream.